calvingiese/ENSF594_Assignment2_CalvinGiese/README.md

 # ENSF594_Assignment2_CalvinGiese

-A command line interface program that prompts the user for content specifications for an array and a method to sort it.
+A command line interface program that prompts the user for array specifications, a sorting algorithm to apply and an output file location for the sorted array to be printed to.

 ## Problem Satement